casualshammy/prosody/README.md

 6. If you cannot log in, restart the server and check the logs in the console: `docker compose down && docker compose up`.

 ### Environment Variables
+- `PROSODY_DOMAIN`: (MANDATORY) The domain where your server will operate.
+- `PROSODY_EXTERNAL_IP`: External IP.
+Useful if your computer has more than 1 external IP address.
 - `PROSODY_ADMIN`: JID of the server administrator.
 - `PROSODY_ALLOW_REGISTRATION`: Whether to allow free registration on the server.
-- `PROSODY_DOMAIN`: The domain where your server will operate.
 - `PROSODY_E2E_ENCRYPTION_REQUIRED`: Whether E2E encryption is mandatory.
 - `PROSODY_E2E_ENCRYPTION_WHITELIST`: A comma-separated list of JIDs for which E2E encryption is not mandatory.